PulsarSearchSoft/astrotypes/doc/developers_guide.md

         - The dev shuold compile and pass all unit tests.
 Any build breaks should receive top priority.
     - Only merge from a feature branch that is already synced with the dev branch.
         - Commits to the dev should usually only be done after code review and from a working feature branch
-        - use the gitlab merge request feature for feature->dev branch merges
+        - use the github merge request feature for feature->dev branch merges

 ## Repository Structure
-cmake          : project specific files for configuring the build system tools          : useful things to aid the developer such as a class template generator doc            : documentation & doc templates, with the exception of the API doc of the classess.
-Also see module doc directoy. astrotypes     : this is the src code for the astrotypes library.
-It is organised as a set of modules with
+The astrotypes library is envisioned to support languages used in astro development.
+Each language has its own subdirectory below src.
+Each language directory will have specifics to the language but will usually contain:

-                 the following minimal structure (following the boost conventions for templates)
+cmake          : specific files for configuring the build system to the specific language tools          : useful things to aid the developer such as a class template generator doc            : documentation & doc templates, with the exception of the API doc of the classess. astrotypes     : this is the actual src code.
+It may have a substructure e.g. for c++

                  astrotypes +
                          + <module_name> +                      In this directory only put header files that you wish exposed to module users